I got the following error on a regular find command looking for files in the

 ID does not help with the nested subvolumes, NFS does not expose anything else

-than the inode number for those and hence, the sub-folders data
+than the inode number for those and hence, the sub-folders data, log and

 Solution